galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 The test application will list the server host and server ip in the page.

 ## Access WebLogic logs
-Logs are store in azure file share, following the steps to access log:
+Logs are stored in azure file share, following the steps to access log:
 1. Go to Azure portal https://ms.portal.azure.com
 2. Go to your resource group
 3. Open the storage account